CoNarrative/glujs-guide/guide.md

 In effect, all we've done is externalized how component event handlers and references back to other components are "wired".
 Now that we have split them apart, we have *even more work* than before in writing "component queries" to bring them back together again.
 We could call the pattern MVCRCQ - a model, view, controller, references, and component queries, because without refs and component queries for each and every bit of "wiring", the MVC pattern won't work.

-Not to mention that while there is file separation, there has been little real actual separation at an architectural level:
+Because the view and controller still need to be manually "wired up", there has been little real actual separation at an architectural level:
  * The app is still "brittle": the references and component queries mean your controllers have to know how to find items in your view tree.
  * You still manually find other controls and manipulate them directly.
  * There is still no incremental way to build just the critical behavior without building the entire view tree as well.